ta0kira/action-timer/README.md

 ### Background

-`action_timer` is an even timer that triggers real-time events that are [Poisson-distributed][poisson] in the time dimension.
-For each action, you specify a _&lambda;_ parameter that indicates how often, on average, the action shouldoccur per second, and the `action_timer` generates events accordingly.
+`action_timer` is an event timer that triggers real-time events that are [Poisson-distributed][poisson] in the time dimension.
+For each action, you specify a _&lambda;_ parameter that indicates how often, on average, the action should occur per second, and the `action_timer` generates events accordingly.

 **Why would you ever want this?**